is0383kk/Pytorch_VAE-GMM/README.md

                           model_dir=dir_name)
 ```

-You need to have pytorch >= v0.4.1 and cuda drivers installed
+You need to have pytorch >= v0.4.1 and cuda drivers installed.
 My environment is the following **Pytorch==1.5.1+cu101, CUDA==10.1**